Pain relief in hand

 The French connection

-In the past ten years, exciting developments have taken place in the field of hand surgery which offer new hope of pain relief for suffers.
+In the last few years, exciting developments have taken place in the field of hand surgery which offer new hope of pain relief for suffers.
 Surgeons in France have developed a system of artificial joints using pyrocarbon technology.
 Similar in strength to human bone, pyrocarbon ball bearings can be used to substitute seized-up arthritic joints in the upper limbs.
 They provide a smooth gliding surface between the bone ends which has been shown to restore pain-free movement.

 In patients with arthritic wrist joints, a pyrocarbon ball placed upon a titanium stem inserted in one of the wrist bones can restore smooth forearm rotation movements.